The Make/Shift Whānau

 Sarah Wilson, Communications / Media

-Sarah has worked in arts communications in the UK, New Zealand and predominantly Australia, where she worked for leading production and performing arts organisations including Sydney Opera House, Sydney Festival and Opera Australia.
-Now based in Nelson, Sarah also works a range of arts organisations including Te Ramaroa, Dunedin Arts Festival and Adam Chamber Music Festival.
+Sarah has worked in arts communications in the UK, New Zealand and Australia, worked for leading production and performing arts organisations including Sydney Opera House, Sydney Festival, Opera Australia, Edinburgh International Festival and National Theatre of Scotland.
+Now based in Nelson, Sarah works a range of arts organisations including Te Ramaroa, Dunedin Arts Festival and Adam Chamber Music Festival.

 Make/Shift Spaces Committee: